IOTechSystems/xrt-examples/AzureSphere/README.md

 5. Azure IoT Hub setup (insert link to XRT Azure Sphere User Guide)
 6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant and enabled for development

-    - Connected to host via micro-USB cable where the port is only accessible by taking the top casing off
+    - Connected to host via a micro-USB cable.
+Note to access this port the top casing must be removed.

 `azsphere device claim`